Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Introduction

 \section{Introduction}

-In stochastic optimal control, change of measure arguments have been crucial for stochastic analysis.
-Such an approach is often called static reduction in stochastic dynamic team theory (or decentralized stochastic control) and has been an effective method for establishing existence and approximation results for optimal policies.
-One static reduction method, in particular, has been utilized extensively in classical stochastic control since Girsanov's method has been applied to control by Bene\v{s} \cite{girsanov1960transforming, benevs1971existence} (for partially observed control these were considered in \cite{FlPa82,bismut1982partially} and in discrete-time in \cite{Bor00}, \cite{Bor07}, among others).

-In this paper we demonstrate the limitations of such an approach for a wide class of stochastic dynamic games, building on and generalizing the earlier developments on deterministic games in \cite{witsenhausen1975alternatives, sandell1974open,basar1977two,basar1974counterexample, basar1976properties} as well as linear quadratic stochastic game theory \cite{bas78a} (see \cite{colombino2017mutually} for a more recent study) .
-More operationally, we present sufficient conditions under which some reduction is feasible and preserves equilibrium properties for stochastic dynamic games.

-Stochastic games entail a collection of decision makers (DMs) taking actions based on their available information to optimize their individual cost functions under a particular notion of equilibrium.
-At each time stage, each DM has only partial access to the global information, which is characterized by the \textit{information structure} of the problem.
+Stochastic teams and games entail a collection of decision makers (DMs) taking actions based on their available information to optimize their individual cost functions under a particular notion of equilibrium.
+At each time stage, each DM has only partial access to the global information, which is characterized by the IS of the problem.
 If there is a pre-defined order in which DMs act, we will call the game \textit{sequential}.
+The specific form of an IS has been shown to have subtle impact on (different types of) equilibria in games, as well as on their existence, uniqueness, and characterization (see for example \cite{witsenhausen1971relations,basar1976properties, basols99}).

+Static reduction of dynamic ISs has been a powerful method that has been commonly adopted in stochastic control, team theory and game theory.
+One static reduction method based on change of measure techniques, in particular, has been utilized extensively in classical stochastic control since Girsanov's method \cite{girsanov1960transforming} has been applied to control by Bene\v{s} \cite{benevs1971existence} (for partially observed control these were considered in \cite{FlPa82,bismut1982partially} and in discrete time in \cite{Bor00}, \cite{Bor07}, and in decentralized stochastic control \cite{wit88} among others).
+Another commonly studied reduction method, for partially nested ISs, builds on invertibility properties \cite{HoChu,ho1973equivalence}.

+In this paper, we demonstrate the limitations of such approaches for a wide class of stochastic dynamic games (DGs) and teams, also building on and generalizing the earlier developments on deterministic games in \cite{witsenhausen1975alternatives, sandell1974open,basar1977two,basar1974counterexample, basar1976properties} as well as linear quadratic stochastic games \cite{bas78a} (see \cite{colombino2017mutually} for a more recent study).
+More operationally, we present sufficient conditions under which some reduction is feasible and preserves equilibrium properties for stochastic DGs and teams.